- What do I bring and wear to a harvest event?

-All children must have a signed Volunteer Liability Waiver and Parent Consent signed by their parent.
+All children must have a signed Volunteer Liability Release and Parent Consent signed by their parent.
 If you have not volunteered before or do not have one on file, adults may review and sign this electronically on the website, including giving consent for their children.
 Beginning May 2020 all waivers must be submitted in advance before a harvest; on-site sign in has been eliminated for coronavirus safety.

 Children 16 and above: